-3.2.
-Processes that disperse trace pollutants in the environment
+3.2 Processes that disperse trace pollutants in the environment

 Trace pollutants may enter the environment by being released directly into different compartments.
 This release may be due to natural sources (e.g., volcanic eruptions, weathering processes) and anthropogenic point and non-point sources.
 Through a series of mechanisms, the trace pollutants will then be transferred between compartments as illustrated in Figure 2.
-For example, trace pollutants such as heavy metals that are discharged into the air are transported by wind currents and deposited on surface soils, and surface waters including the marine environment.
+For example, trace pollutants such as heavy metals that are discharged into the air are transported by wind currents and deposited on surface soils and surface waters, including the marine environment.

-Many trace pollutants including heavy metals and non-ionic organic substances such as PCBs will sorb strongly onto soil particles, which will have a strong effect on their transport from soil and ground water to other compartments.
-Movement of the trace pollutants from the soil to other compartments can occur via a series of processes: volatilization or wind-induced erosion, by which either the volatile compound or dust particles containing the trace pollutants can be transferred into the air and can be transported over relatively great distances; rain-induced erosion and runoff, by which sorbed and dissolved trace pollutants can either enter surface waters directly, or can be redistributed to other soil compartments with a lower elevation; infiltration, by which dissolved-phase trace pollutants can be transported into the ground water; and uptake by plants from soils and sometimes shallow ground water (Hutton, 1982), followed by harvesting, by which dissolved trace pollutants may enter the food chain and be transferred to other compartments.
-In addition to these processes, transfers of pollution may occur from surface waters, causing a transfer of trace pollutants to the ground water compartment.
+Many trace pollutants, including heavy metals and non-ionic organic substances such as PCBs, will sorb strongly onto soil particles, which will have a strong effect on their transport from soil and ground water to other compartments.
+Movement of the trace pollutants from the soil to other compartments can occur via a series of processes.
+First, volatilization or wind-induced erosion takes place, in which either the volatile compound or dust particles containing the trace pollutants are transferred into the air and can be transported over relatively great distances.
+Then rain-induced erosion and runoff occur, through which sorbed and dissolved trace pollutants either enter surface waters directly, or are redistributed to other soil compartments with a lower elevation.
+The next process is infiltration, by which dissolvedphase trace pollutants are transported into the ground water.
+Finally, there is uptake by plants from soils and sometimes shallow ground water (Hutton, 1982) followed by harvesting, by which dissolved trace pollutants may enter the food chain and be transferred to other compartments.
+In addition to these processes, transfers of pollution may occur directly from surface waters to ground waters in regions where surface waters recharge ground waters, causing a transfer of trace pollutants to the ground water compartment.